PointAD+: Learning Hierarchical Representations for Zero-shot 3D Anomaly Detection: PointAD+

 \subsubsection{\textbf{Explicit point representation learning on the geometry layer}}

 Although we learn implicit point representation from rendering pixel anomalies on the rendering layer, modeling the explicit point representation for spatial abnormality also has the same importance.
 We align explicit point representations with geometry prompts to capture point spatial relations.
 Specifically, the explicit point segmentation is computed as the similarity between the explicit point representation and geometry prompts.

-Here, to incorporate the abnormal spatial relations within point clouds, we use Dice Loss to align explicit local point representation $q_i^m$ with the 3D anomaly semantics:
+Here, to incorporate the abnormal spatial relations within point clouds, we minimize $L^{geo}$ to align explicit local point representation $q_i^m$ with the 3D anomaly semantics: